-- 127. Defendants infringe Claim 8 of the '316 Patent.
-Claim 8 of the '316 Patent recites: - 8.
-The method of claim 6, wherein the server system is configured to select the plurality of the previouslycreated websites associated with the one or more identifiers by searching other user information previously-supplied by other users of the server system and stored within the server system, and the searching is performed by a search engine using the user information supplied by the first user within the at least one information collection field of the graphical user interface.
+128. Defendants infringe Claim 8 of the '316 Patent.
+Claim 8 of the '316 Patent recites:

+the server system is configured to select the plurality of the previouslycreated websites associated with the one or more identifiers by searching other user information previously-supplied by other users of the server system and stored within the server system, and the searching is performed by a search engine using the user information supplied by the first user within the at least one information collection field of the graphical user interface.

-128. Defendants' server system is configured to select the plurality of the previously-created websites associated with the one or more identifiers by searching other user information previously-supplied by other users of the server system and stored within the server system, and the searching is performed by a search engine using the user information supplied by the first user within the at least one information collection field of the graphical user interface.
+129. Defendants' server system is configured to select the plurality of the previously-created websites associated with the one or more identifiers by searching other user information previously-supplied by other users of the server system and stored within the server system, and the searching is performed by a search engine using the user information supplied by the first user within the at least one information collection field of the graphical user interface.
 This is true for the TikTok, CapCut, and Lemon8 applications.

-videos associated with user profiles are tagged with "bears" that can be searched for name includes "Jessica" which was supplied by other user identifier/widget for selection of user profiles associated with "Jessica"
+videos associated with user profiles are tagged with "bears" that can be searched for identifier/widget for selection of user profiles associated with "Jessica"